 by Diana Kohnle

-Mucormycosis is caused by a fungus that is often found in soil, decaying plants or wood, and compost piles.
-The fungus enters the body through cuts or scrapes in the skin or by being inhaled into the sinuses and airways.
-Once in the body, the fungus can spread rapidly and quickly become fatal.
+A group of fungi cause mucormycosis.
+They're in soil, decaying plants or wood, and compost piles.
+The fungi enter the body through cuts in the skin or by inhaling it into the sinuses and lungs.
+Once in the body, the fungi can spread fast.

 Risk Factors TOP

-An infection in the skin may start with blisters or sores around the skin wound.
+A skin infection may start with blisters or sores around the skin wound.
 The skin tissue may later be tender, red, swollen, and turn black.

 Centers for Disease Control and Prevention